supunrathnayake007/portfolio_backend/README.md

 -user Login
---credentials should validate with database and should receive true or false -check --return jwt from login api
+--credentials should validate with database and should receive true or false -check --return jwt from login api -check
+--in login page save jwt to local storage and push to home -check --when home page load check the saved token and if there something wrong with the token push to the login page with a message - check